-- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) Is the organization of the project team clear? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 6) Does it appear that the offeror can meet the schedule set out in the RFP? - 7) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - 8) To what degree is the proposal practical and feasible? - 9) To what extent has the offeror identified potential problems?
+- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) Is project team organization and accountability complete and clearly defined? - 3) Does the offeror have the hardware, software, equipment, and licenses necessary to perform the contract? - 4) Does it appear that the offeror can meet the schedule set out in the RFP? - 5) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - 6) To what degree is the proposal practical and feasible? - 7) To what extent has the offeror identified potential problems?